develersrl/angular-flot/README.md

   <https://github.com/flot/flot/blob/master/API.md#data-format> for more information.
 * `options`: Name of an object defined in the current scope used to configure the chart.
 See
   <https://github.com/flot/flot/blob/master/API.md#plot-options> for more information.
-* `on-plot-click`: callback function for the 'plotclick' event,
+* `on-plot-click`: callback function for the 'plotclick' event.
 * `on-plot-hover`: callback function for the 'plothover' event.
-* `on-plot-selected`: callback function for the 'plotselected' event,
+* `on-plot-selected`: callback function for the 'plotselected' event.
 * `width`: Chart width, e.g.: "100%" or "350px".
 * `height`: Chart height, e.g.: "100%" or "100px".
 * `callback`: callback function with flot object.